How to Use mkdir, touch, and echo - Create Files in Linux

 $ ls

-Key Point: Make it a habit to verify mkdir results with ls.
-In Linux, "silence means success" - if there's no error, nothing is displayed.
+Key Point: Make it a habit to check mkdir results with ls.
+In Linux, silence means success.
+If there is no error, nothing is displayed.

 Create Multiple Levels at Once (-p option)

-Linny-senpai: Great question!
-The -p option creates parent directories along the way.
+Linny-senpai: Great question.
+Use the -p option.
+It creates the parent directories along the way.

 $ mkdir -p practice/lesson1/exercises